n123git/yw-cond/README.md

 > This header will always be `00 00 00` in the Cond itself; the engine will fill it in with the appropriate data during parsing.

 ### 1.1 Header (3 bytes)
-The header is a 3 byte reigon at the start of a Cond - this should *always* be `00 00 00` in the actual Cond itself - the engine will process it accordingly.
+The header is a 3 byte region at the start of a Cond - this should *always* be `00 00 00` in the actual Cond itself - the engine will process it accordingly.

 ### 1.2 Cond Code (3 bytes)
 a `COND_CODE` is the old name given to a 3-byte (previously thought to be 2-byte) section of a Cond's header now known as two separate parts the uint16 `COND_LENGTH` and uint8 `STACK_PRM.` Sections describing the layout of this section can be found below: